FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Millais, Milliere, Milleres, Milers, Milliers, Millhouse, Millhus, Millus and many more.

-Another 101 words (7 lines of text) are included under the topic Early Millhouse Notables in all our PDF Extended History products.
+Another 29 words (2 lines of text) are included under the topic Early Millhouse Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: